babelouest/glewlwyd/docs/INSTALL.md

 With Libmicrohttpd 0.9.37 and older version, there is a bug when parsing `application/x-www-form-urlencoded` parameters.
 This is fixed in later version, from the 0.9.38, so if your Libmicrohttpd version is older than that, I suggest getting a newer version of [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/).

-#### Libmicrohttpd bug with empty parameters in token requests
+#### Libmicrohttpd 0.9.70 minimum recommended in some edge cases

-A bug has been fixed in libmicrohttpd master branch in the commit [f34781c8](https://git.gnunet.org/libmicrohttpd.git/commit/?id=f34781c87e48df6081eaf5defd1430f44013e8b6).
-The issue is happening when using [Jenkins OIDC plugin](https://wiki.jenkins.io/display/JENKINS/Openid+Connect+Authentication+Plugin).
-The fix will be in the next libmicrohttpd release.
-Read the [related issue](https://github.com/babelouest/glewlwyd/issues/89) for more details.
+A bug has been [fixed](https://git.gnunet.org/libmicrohttpd.git/tree/ChangeLog?h=v0.9.70#n9) in Libmicrohttpd 0.9.70 that fixed a bug that appeared at least with [Jenkins OIDC plugin](https://wiki.jenkins.io/display/JENKINS/Openid+Connect+Authentication+Plugin) (see issue #89).
+It is recommended to install Libmicrohttpd 0.9.70 minimum to avoid this problems.

 ### Build Glewlwyd and its dependencies